openid/AppAuth-Android/README.md

 authService.performAuthorizationRequest(
     authRequest,
-    PendingIntent.getActivity(this, 0, new Intent(this, MyAuthCompleteActivity.class), 0),
+    PendingIntent.getActivity(this, 0, new Intent(this, MyAuthCompleteActivity.class), PendingIntent.FLAG_MUTABLE),
-    PendingIntent.getActivity(this, 0, new Intent(this, MyAuthCanceledActivity.class), 0));
+    PendingIntent.getActivity(this, 0, new Intent(this, MyAuthCanceledActivity.class), PendingIntent.FLAG_MUTABLE)
+);
 ```

 The intents may be customized to carry any additional data or flags required